 NORDIC TEXTILE ART - MAKING LOOPS - NORDIC/BALTIC 2026

-Nordic Textile Art is making a loop – Stockholm – Tallin – Stockholm.
+Nordic Textile Art is making a loop – Stockholm – Tallinn – Stockholm.

 Dates: 23.4 – 27.4 2026

-A Nordic/Baltic textile conference with filled program that starts in Stockholm, continues on the boat over to Tallinn, where it is filled up for three days and ends on the boat back to Stockholm.
+A Nordic/Baltic textile conference with a full program that starts in Stockholm, continues on the boat over to Tallinn, where it continues to fill up for three days and ends on the boat back to Stockholm.

 Annual meetings are organized circulating in the Nordic countries with thematic program content with activities to create mobility with new forums for textile art.
 We call it Nordic Textile Meeting because we think the meeting is the most important aspect.
 In 2026, it is time for Sweden to host the event.
 We have established good contacts with artists from Estonia and the Estonian Textile Artists' Association.
 This year, we therefore want to strengthen and expand our networks and make a loop to Estonia.